 Gifts, Flowers & Cakes at Walt Disney World

-If you are celebrating while at Walt Disney World, or you want to arrange something on behalf of someone who is visiting, you can order gifts in advance.
-The gift options at Walt Disney World are impressive but they are not cheap.
+If you are celebrating while at Walt Disney World or arranging something on behalf of someone who is visiting, you can order gifts in advance.
+The gift options at Walt Disney World are impressive, but they are not cheap.

 If you are looking to arrange flowers or a gift to be delivered to your resort, visit Disney Floral and Gifts, the online Walt Disney World gift shop.

 There are several options for arranging a birthday cake and not all have to be booked in advance.
-The majority of restaurants do have cakes available at the podium but you are advised to order in advance.
-To learn more about arranging a birthday cake at Walt Disney World click here.
+The majority of restaurants have cakes available at the podium, but you are advised to order in advance.
+To learn more about arranging a birthday cake at Walt Disney World, click here.

 Ears to the World, Disney Show Translator